wkumari/draft-wkumari-intarea-safe-limited-domains/draft-wkumari-intarea-safe-limited-domains.md

 number and complexity.
 Finally, fail-closed protocols do not require that operators of networks outside of the limited domain implement filters to protect their networks from the limited domain traffic.

+# IP TTL Limiting

+Some limited domain protocols are intended to only be used within a single IP subnet.
+In these cases, it may be possible to use
+IP TTL limiting to ensure that the protocol does not leak out of the subnet.

+By specifying that the IP TTL of packets carrying the protocol be set to a value of 1, it is possible to ensure that the protocol does not leak out of the subnet.
+This is because routers will decrement the TTL of packets by 1 when forwarding them, and discard the packet when it reaches zero.

+# IP Multicast Addressing

+Some protocols (e.g OSPF) use addresses from the IP Local Network Control Block {{RFC5771}}, (224.0.0/24).
+In addition to providing a discovery mechanism, this traffic is not forwarded off-link, providing a simple and effective way to limit the scope of the protocol.

+In some (rare) cases, IPv4 "Link Local" addresses ({{RFC3927}} may be an appropriate mechanism to limit the scope of the protocol, but this such a niche case that it is not discussed further here.

+# IPv6 Link Local Addresses

+Link-Local IPv6 Unicast Addresses ({{RFC4291}} Section 2.5.6) are used for communication between nodes on a single link.
+They are not routable and are not forwarded by routers.
+In cases where a limited-domain protocol is intended to be used only within a single link, the use of IPv6 Link-Local addresses can be an effective way to limit the scope of the protocol.

 # Making a layer-3 type limited-domain protocol fail-closed